olafbielasik/olafbielasik/README.md

-# Hi there, I'm Olaf! 👋
+# Hello there, I'm Olaf! 👋

 I'm an **MSc Eng. in Aerospace Engineering** from PUT, passionate about **Computational Fluid Dynamics**, **simulations** and **VFX**.
 I create data visualizations and develop websites, currently exploring automation & AI 🎓.